Reparation: noun (Dictionary.com).

 Lessons snuck in by the slave master’s wife and son

-He learned to read by reading the Bible used to justify his detainment, used to weaponize his beauty black skin.
+He learned to read by reading the Bible used to justify his detainment, used to weaponize his beautiful black skin.

 I’m the great-grandchild of a mulatto